 This is the brightness range the camera can capture before starting to lose detail in bright areas (like the sky) and dense, dark shadows.
 Generally, the larger the camera’s sensor, the better its dynamic range.
 RAW files capture a slightly wider dynamic range than JPEGs.

-RAW conversion software which not only produces very high levels of image quality but automatically corrects lens aberrations for a large number of commercially available camera and lens combinations.
-See also: DxO Optics Pro 11 review
+RAW conversion software which not only produces very high levels of image quality but automatically corrects lens aberrations for a large number of commercially available camera and lens combinations, now superseded by DxO PhotoLab.

 This is Nikon’s name for its APS-C format DSLRs.
 Some Nikon lenses are designed specifically for these smaller format models, and they include ‘DX’ in the lens name to signify that the can’t be used on the full frame models (well, they can, but only in a ‘DX crop’ mode.